Civil Aviation Authority of Fiji: History of the 1999 CAAF Reform

 In April 1997, the then Minister for Public Enterprises, Isimeli Bose announced that the CAAF was to be declared a "commercial statutory authority" and, in May, he said it would be reorganised pursuant to provisions of the public enterprise reform legislation.
 Subsequently, a reorganisation charter was prepared.
 The principal objective of the reorganisation was to increase the CAAF's efficiency and rate of return on assets, while at the same time providing an efficient regulatory function that meets international civil aviation standards (MCICP 1998c).

 The reorganisation, facilitated by the Civil Aviation Reform Act 1999, involved separating the CAAF's regulatory role from its commercial operations.
 The commercial responsibilities and assets were transferred to a new company, Airports Fiji Ltd (AFL), which was established as a "government commercial company".
 It was incorporated under the Companies Act and required to operate along commercial lines, with clearly defined profitability targets and with new terms and conditions of employment.
 The main functions prescribed were the provision of air traffic management in Fiji and its flight information region; the management of airport commercial assets (the aerodromes, terminal buildings, commercial properties and infrastructure necessary for commercial activities); and the administration and management of airports as commercial businesses.

 The CAAF's regulatory role was given to a newly formed regulatory organisation called the Civil Aviation Authority of the Fiji Islands (CAAFI).
 The CAAFI's functions, as provided under the Civil Aviation Reform Act, include civil aviation regulation and international civil aviation obligations, along with safety oversight and safety education responsibilities for all airports, airlines, airport operations, and personnel.
 It oversees the activities of airport operators, air traffic control and air navigation service providers, and aircraft operators.
 It also has the responsibility for disposing of assets not required by AFL and for managing a housing estate (with over 150 residential sites) and other properties.
 In addition, it has a 51 percent shareholding in Air Terminal Services (Fiji) Ltd which provides ground handling services, including passenger handling, aircraft engineering, and in-flight catering.
 The implementation of the reform occurred in early April 1999, during the campaign for the May 1999 national elections.
 The approach adopted to transfer staff from CAAF to the two new organisations resulted in chaos.
 CAAF staff were terminated and paid their retirement gratuity and recreation leave entitlements.
 Many excess CAAF employees were offered redundancy packages and resigned.

 Current Structure of CAAF

+The CAAF is divided into the following sections: